Believer's Home Page

 Apparently what "mortals spoke being brought under [authority, AE] of holy Spirit from God (2 Peter 1:21)," was not good enough for the translators.
 The translators must think themselves wiser than God, to conclude that God made a mistake while giving revelation to his holy mortals and prophets, on what they were to say and write!

 Today, more than ever, the devil has publishing houses pumping out violated versions of God's Word, Bibles, which contain, from cover to cover, far more serious alterations in translation than substituting titles for names.
 The basic center of focus of the alterations apparently targets specific identifiers of both the God and his son Christ Jesus, in order to obfuscate the differences in their biblical identities.
-Almost every major and minor point of pure orthodoxy in the biblical texts, about God's new covenant, and about the one body of Christ, have been altered to cause believers' beliefs to be out of covenant, the new covenant, and thereby in error, and thereby giving the God no need to reciprocate by doing his covenant responsibilities in return.
+Almost every major and minor point of pure teaching in the biblical texts, about God's new covenant, and about the one body of Christ, have been altered to cause believers' beliefs to be out of covenant, the new covenant, and thereby in error, and thereby giving the God no need to reciprocate by doing his covenant responsibilities in return.

 1 Sam.
 17:46 This day will Jehovah deliver (cagar) you into my hand.
 And I will smite (nakah) you, and take your head from you, and I will give the carcasses of the host of the Philistines this day unto the fowls of the air, and to the wild beasts of the earth, that all the earth may know that there is an Elohim in Israel.